Aysha-Mohamed/emp-info-frontend/README.md

 - **Scalability and Future Enhancements:** The design accommodates future feature enhancements, thanks to its modular components and separation of concerns.

+## Motivation and Reasoning Behind Installed Packages

+1. **`react` and `react-dom`:** The core React packages are used for building the user interface, taking advantage of React's declarative and component-based approach.

+2. **`react-icons`:** This package adds visually appealing icons to components, enhancing the overall design and user experience.

+3. **`react-paginate`:** Pagination functionality is crucial for efficient data presentation, improving usability by dividing content into manageable segments.

+4. **`react-router-dom`:** Enabling routing with this package enhances navigation, allowing users to access different sections of the application seamlessly.

+5. **`sass`:** Utilizing SASS for styling ensures a structured and maintainable approach to CSS, promoting a clean and organized codebase.